Waltham Abbey Royal Gunpowder Mills: Heritage site

-A large area of the north site is listed as the Waltham Abbey SSSI and another separate area is a scheduled ancient monument.
-Visitors can see exhibits related to gunpowder making, tour the site on a land train An attempt to demolish the cordite mills and replace them with dormitories for young people staying at a children's activity centre was rejected by Epping Forest District Council in 2016 after exposure in the national press.
+A large area of the north site is listed as the Waltham Abbey SSSI and another separate area is a scheduled monument.
+Visitors can see exhibits related to gunpowder making, tour the site on a land train.
+An attempt to demolish the cordite mills and replace them with dormitories for young people staying at a children's activity centre was rejected by Epping Forest District Council in 2016 after exposure in the national press.

 Narrow-gauge railway

 The gauge narrow-gauge railway is 1100 yds long and has two stations.
 It is known as the Gunpowder Railway.